UPRM-Moonbuggy-Telemetry/BuggyTelemetryWebApp/docs/CONTRIBUTING.md

    variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
+4. If Pull Request contains changes to functionaility (not docs) it must be Requested for the dev-testing branch
-4. You may the department leader to merge the Pull Request in once you have the sign-off.
+5. You may the department leader to merge the Pull Request in once you have the sign-off.

 ## Adding an Issue process